Chart Color Schemes

 Population

-Population growth drivers in Morphett Vale - West are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends
+Population growth drivers in Morphett Vale - West are slightly above average based on AreaSearch's ranking of recent, and medium term trends

-As of November 2025, Morphett Vale - West's population is approximately 10,508.
-This figure represents an increase of 370 people since the 2021 Census, which recorded a population of 10,138.
-This change is inferred from the estimated resident population of 10,488 in June 2024 and the addition of 33 validated new addresses post-Census.
-The current population density stands at 2,068 persons per square kilometer, exceeding the national average assessed by AreaSearch.
-Over the past decade, Morphett Vale - West has exhibited steady growth with a compound annual growth rate of 1.0%, outperforming its SA3 area.
-Natural growth contributed approximately 57.1% of overall population gains in recent periods.
+Morphett Vale - West's population was 10,508 as of November 2025, according to AreaSearch's analysis.
+This figure represents a growth of 370 people, or 3.6%, since the 2021 Census, which recorded a population of 10,138.
+The increase is inferred from ABS' estimated resident population of 10,488 in June 2024 and 33 validated new addresses since the Census date.
+This results in a density ratio of 2,068 persons per square kilometer, higher than the average across national locations assessed by AreaSearch.
+Over the past decade, Morphett Vale - West has shown resilient growth patterns with a compound annual growth rate of 1.0%, outperforming its SA3 area.
+Natural growth contributed approximately 57.1% of overall population gains during recent periods.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024, with a base year of 2022.
-For areas not covered by this data and years post-2032, the SA State Government's Regional/LGA projections by age category are adopted, based on 2021 data and adjusted using a weighted aggregation method from LGA to SA2 levels.
-Looking ahead, above median population growth is projected for Australian statistical areas, with Morphett Vale - West expected to expand by 1,419 persons by 2041, marking a total increase of 13.3% over the 17-year period.
+For projections, AreaSearch uses ABS/Geoscience Australia data for each SA2 area released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, the SA State Government's Regional/LGA projections by age category are adopted, based on 2021 data released in 2023 with adjustments made using weighted aggregation from LGA to SA2 levels.
+Future demographic trends project an above median population growth for Australian statistical areas, with Morphett Vale - West expected to expand by 1,419 persons to 2041 based on the latest annual ERP population numbers, reflecting a total increase of 13.3% over the 17-year period.

 Frequently Asked Questions - Population